 A student should resolve any questions about grades as soon as possible after grades have been received.
 A student has four months from the day grades are issued to question the grade earned.
 After that date grades will be considered final.
 Within the four-month period, a grievance by the student should be resolved with the instructor of the course.
 (See grievance procedure in the Student Handbook.)

 An incomplete grade (INC) may be assigned only for deficiencies as the result of illness or situations beyond the control of the student and not because of neglect on the part of the student.
 An incomplete grade must be made up by the end of the sixth week from the end of the semester or summer session in which it was received.
 If the course is not completed within the six-week time limit, a grade of F will be assigned.
 The six-week time limit can be extended only by special permission of the Registrar in consultation with the instructor.
 The Incomplete Grade Request is available in the Registrar’s Office or on the Web at .
 The Incomplete Grade application must be filed by the last day of final exams (or A Quad class) in the Registrar’s Office.
+Once the drop deadline has passed, a class cannot be dropped after an incomplete has been entered.

 An In-Progress (IP) grade will be given when work cannot be completed by the end of a semester for non-classroom independent course work, such as an Independent Study, Internship, Thesis, Applied Thesis or Dissertation, or Tutorial.
 The completion deadline for finishing the work in order to receive a grade will lie with the professor.
 In-Progress grades will not affect the student's grade point average.